-If possible allow your tent to dry thoroughly before packing it up at the end of your camping trip.
-There will often be some condensation on the inside of the fly and dampness from the ground underneath the floor even if you have only had fine weather during your trip.
+If there's time, allow your tent to dry thoroughly before packing it up at the end of your camping trip.
+There will often be some condensation on the inside of the fly and dampness from the ground underneath the floor (even if you had fine weather during your trip).

 Protect your tent from strong sunlight

-If your tent gets dirty or muddy a fresh water rinse and wiping with a sponge (non-abrasive) or use a soft scrubbing brush being careful not to scrub the PU coated side of the fabric (the inside).
+If your tent gets dirty or muddy, we recommend a fresh water rinse and wiping with a sponge (non-abrasive) or using a soft scrubbing brush.
+Just be careful not to scrub the PU coated side of the fabric (the inside).
 Avoid using soap or detergent if possible, for stubborn dirt or stains use a small amount of soap (not detergent) or a specially formulated outdoor gear cleaner (available at outdoor shops).
-Rinse thoroughly after washing especially if you have used soap or other cleaners and of course make sure your tent is completely dry before packing away for storage.
+Rinse thoroughly after washing, especially if you have used soap or other cleaners and of course, make sure your tent is completely dry before packing away for storage.